-Trump to announce changes to anti-kickback rules for healthcare providers
+Trump administration proposes changes to anti-kickback rules for healthcare

-(Reuters) - U.S. President Donald Trump will announce plans to change healthcare regulations on Wednesday to loosen anti-kickback provisions that restrict the kinds of outside services providers can refer patients to, administration officials said.
+(Reuters) - The Trump administration on Wednesday proposed changes to federal anti-kickback provisions that restrict the kinds of patient referrals doctors can make, saying it will improve healthcare coordination and foster payments based on the quality of care.

-Trump will explain how the new rules advance his broader healthcare agenda, which includes reducing regulatory burdens and promoting innovative ways to reimburse healthcare providers, in a speech in Minnesota, the officials said.

-The plan will change how the Department of Health and Human Services (HHS) enforces the Physician Self Referral Law, also known as the Stark law, which penalizes healthcare providers for referring patients to outside services that the provider could stand to benefit from financially.
+The plan will change how the U.S. Department of Health and Human Services (HHS) enforces the Physician Self Referral Law, also known as the Stark law, which penalizes doctors for referring patients to outside services that the physician could stand to benefit from financially.

+It will also include interpretation of the Federal Anti-Kickback Statute, HHS said in a statement on Wednesday.

-HHS will create exceptions for healthcare providers that enter into agreements with other parties if they are aimed at cutting costs and improving patient health, the officials said.
+HHS will create exceptions for healthcare providers that enter into agreements with other parties if they are aimed at cutting costs and improving patient health, officials said on a conference call with reporters on Tuesday.

+U.S. Secretary of Health and Human Services Alex Azar said the order was part of the administration’s efforts to cut back on regulatory red tape.

-Trump issued an executive order last week that sought to woo seniors by strengthening the Medicare health program.
+President Donald Trump issued an executive order last week that sought to woo seniors by strengthening the Medicare health program.

 The order was the Republican president’s answer to Democrats like Bernie Sanders, who is running to become the party’s nominee in the 2020 presidential election and is promoting the idea of Medicare for all Americans.